 Sales and Marketing

 Medtronic sells through direct representatives in the US, while using a combination of independent distributors and direct marketing methods in overseas markets.
 Its products are marketed to customers including hospitals, clinics, physicians, and wholesalers, as well as government health plans and group purchasing organizations.

-Medtronic has reporting steadily rising revenues over the past few years, including sales growth of 3% in fiscal 2013 to some $16.6 billion, which was attributed to strong product sales increases in both the Cardiac and Vascular Group and Restorative Therapies Group businesses.
+Medtronic has reporting steadily rising revenues over the past few years, including sales growth of 3% in fiscal 2014 to some $17 billion, which was attributed to strong product sales increases in all three divisions.
 Within the Cardiac and Vascular Group, growth came from nearly every sector, lead by Atrial Fibrillation and Structural Heart and Endovascular, except Coronary and CRDM defibrillation and pacing systems.
 New products from acquisitions also helped.
-Likewise, the Restorative Therapies Group reported growth in all divisions except the Spine unit, which experienced a decline in sales due to demand and competition factors in certain product lines.
+Likewise, the Restorative Therapies Group reported growth in all divisions except the Spine unit as did the Diabetes Group.

 Strategically, the company maintains a steady stream of new product introductions through a mixture of internal research and development and acquisitions to fuel its growth.
-Medtronic spends about $1.6 billion (or more than 9% of sales) on R&D programs each year, with the goal of producing new technologies that enhance existing products or fulfill unmet medical needs.
+Medtronic spends about $1.5 billion (or about 9% of sales) on R&D programs each year, with the goal of producing new technologies that enhance existing products or fulfill unmet medical needs.
 The company also widens its offerings through partnerships, licensing agreements, and acquisitions.
 In 2014 it released an insertable cardiac monitor dubbed Reveal LINQ.

 Medtronic is also focusing on expanding its international business, which has increased over the past three years to account for 45% of company sales.
 Medtronic has an especially keen eye on the emerging markets of Brazil, China, India, and Russia.
 It has laid plans to increase sales in those markets to eventually account for some 20% of company sales.